Birders' hearts go 'kerthump' after rare sightings in Nova Scotia

 "I immediately noticed this very large white bird in the middle of the marsh.
 Of course, my heart started racing, I got excited.
 I pulled the car over and saw this beautiful great egret, which is a bird that shouldn't be in Nova Scotia, so it was an exciting bird to see," she said.

-The bird is common in the southern United States, according to the National Audobon Society website .
+The bird is common in the southern United States, according to the National Audubon Society website .

 LeBlanc is vice-president of the Nova Scotia Bird Society and she started getting the word out to members about the sighting.

-Later in the day, a tricoloured heron, which the Audobon Society says is common in the southeast U.S., was discovered hanging out at the same marsh.
+Later in the day, a tricoloured heron, which the Audubon Society says is common in the southeast U.S., was discovered hanging out at the same marsh.

 "They look prehistoric.
 They look like something not of our time.
 They are massive birds, quite large birds with very large bills, and to watch them is really quite amazing," said LeBlanc.